BenjaminSchaaf/sbnf/README.md

   `first_line_match` in sublime-syntax.
 * `scope`: The default scope for the grammar.
 This defaults to `source.` followed by the name lowercased.
+* `scope-postfix`: A postfix appended to all scopes in the grammar (excluding the `scope` header).
+This defaults to the name lowercased.
+Leave empty to leave out the postfix.
 * `hidden`: Whether the syntax will be shown in the menu in Sublime Text.

 Example: